livingdocsIO/documentation/data-migrations/migrations.md

 The option "Creates and prepares a migration" allows you to start a new migration.
 You can either choose:
 - a simple version bump which bumps the design version in all your documents to a new design version without affecting the structure of the documents
-- or select a file in which you wrote a script to tell the system how to migrate your documents (the next section will show some examples for such scripts)
+- or select a migration script from the filesystem to tell the Livingdocs how to migrate your documents (the next section will show some examples for such scripts)

 Once you created a migration, it will run for all your documents.
 In the case of a migration script it will also generate a report for you that lists possible errors that were encountered with your script.
 (For a version bump there is no report, since errors are impossible).
 You can view this report by selecting the option "Show migration report".